ritobanrc/grade11/ush/ch10_jackson/jacksonian_democracy.md

     - Symbolize humble origins with log cabins on wheels in parades
     - Disturbed Hard cider and buttons and hats
 * 78% turnout, Whigs win 53% of popular vote
-* Harrison dies 1 month in, John Tyler, "His Accidency" takes of becomes president
+* Harrison dies 1 month in, John Tyler, "His Accidency" becomes president
     - Veots bank bills, favorable to south